 Use these ingredients

-Do not—we repeat, do not—go into the fight against frizz without being armed with arginine and cellulose.
-Over 90% of our strands are made up of keratin—amino acids that are literally a must-have for hair.
+Do not go into the fight against unwanted frizz without being armed with arginine and cellulose.
+Over 90% of our strands are made up of keratin—amino acids that are a must-have for hair.
 The cuticle (outer layer) of hair has more amino acids than the inner parts of the hair fiber, and this is because proteins break down into amino acids, and more so at the cuticle.
-Keratin’s resilience really depends on the composition of amino acids, so if its lacking certain ones, it will be more prone to breaking, splitting, and will generally be brittle, dull, and dry.
+Keratin’s resilience really depends on the composition of amino acids, so if it’s lacking certain ones, it will be more prone to breaking, splitting, and will generally be brittle, dull, and dry.

 Arginine is one of the most important amino acids in keratin.
 It strengthens the hair, minimizes hair loss, and for those who color their hair, it helps protect from the damaging effects of bleach.
 It is also essential for the production of nitric oxide, a molecule that’s important in facilitating hair growth and reducing inflammation.

 In fact, arginine has been shown to help counteract three types of damage:

 Mechanical: In which combing and brushing lift the cuticles and break individual fibers, resulting in duller, frizzier hair.